nerds-with-keyboards/routerino/README.md

 ##### `useTrailingSlash`: bool;

-Is the page using trailing slashes as the canonical URL?
+Use trailing slashes as the canonical URL.
 See best practices section for an explanation.

 Default: `true`

 ##### `usePrerenderTags`: bool;

-Is the page using pre-render technology?
-If so, we will include meta tags to enable proper error codes like 404 when serving pages to a search crawler.
+Include meta tags to enable proper error codes like 404 when serving pages to a search crawler.

 Default: `true`